Saturday, March 2, 2013

 Robotic Vehicles on Mars

-Interest in exploring the Red Planet started with the first robots designed to investigate it in the 1960s, and continues today with the Mars Science Laboratory Curiosity, where recent efforts have shown to be what looks like evidence of an ancient riverbed and organic molecules on the Martian surface.
-Organic molecules are those containing carbon and are potential indicators of life.
+Interest in exploring the Red Planet started with the first robots designed to investigate it in the 1960s, and continues today with the Mars Science Laboratory rover Curiosity, where recent efforts have shown to be what looks like evidence of an ancient riverbed and organic compounds on the Martian surface.
+Organic compounds are those with molecules containing carbon and are potential indicators of life.

 Mars and Earth riverbeds in comparison (Image: NASA).

-A landscape of Mars created by Pathfinder in 1997 (Image: NASA).
+A landscape of Mars captured by Pathfinder in 1997 (Image: NASA).

 Tuesday, September 25, 2012